Tomerkoren1/RecSysFinalProj/README.md

 11. --weight_decay - weight decay value

 ### Hyper Parameters
 We use the wandb sweep feature to run hyper parameters optimization.
-To reprduce our please do the following:
+To reprduce our work please do the following:
 - Create an account for wandb and login on your computer.
 For more details, see https://wandb.ai/site
 - Create a new project
 - Create a new sweep, copy one of our sweep configuration (one per model type) and paste it in your sweep configuration.